appsody/stacks/README.md

    ```
    Once this has been done, you will have your own copy of the collections repository in your own git org/repo.
 Follow any normal development processes you have for using git (i.e., creating branches, etc.).

-1. Create / Modify the collections (stacks) if required.
+1. Create / Modify the collections if required.

-   Click here to find out more about [creating or modifying collections](https://github.com/appsody/website/blob/master/content/docs/stacks/create.md).
+   One of the main items in the collection that can be modified is the Appsody stack.
+Click here to find out more about [creating or modifying Appsody stacks](https://github.com/appsody/website/blob/master/content/docs/stacks/create.md).

 1. Set up local build environment